rstgroup/json-api-php/README.md

 ```

 ## Introduction
-As example we take two resources: "authors" and "posts".
-Author creates posts, so an author can have many posts, but every single post will be related with only one author.<br/>
+As an example we take two resources: "authors" and "posts".
+Author creates posts; he can have many posts, but every single post is related to only one author.

-The first thing that we should do is to define our resources.
+The first thing that we should do is define our resources.

 ## Defining resources
-Your every single resource class should extends library `Resource` class ;), but if You want to, You may just use `Resource` class without creating nothing new at all.
+Every single resource class should extend the (surprise!) `Resource` class.
+However, you don't need to inherit from the `Resource` class if you don't want to.
 For example:

 ```php
 <?php